Regulatory Framework Review (“Trifecta”) Programme

-- amendments to the Civil Defence Emergency Management Act 2002 (the Act);
+- developing a new Emergency Management Act (the Act);

-- review of the National Civil Defence Emergency Management Plan Order (the Plan) 2015 and the accompanying Guide to the National CDEM Plan (the Guide) 2015;
+- review of the National Civil Defence Emergency Management Plan Order (the Plan Order) 2015 and the accompanying Guide to the National CDEM Plan (the Guide) 2015;

 - development of the National Disaster Resilience Strategy (NDRS) Roadmap.

-The Programme will ensure the Act, Plan/Guide, and NDRS Roadmap are aligned in content and outcomes, as well as ensuring the projects are coordinated and aligned with other NEMA projects and workstreams.
+The Programme will ensure the Act, Plan Order/Guide, and NDRS Roadmap are aligned in content and outcomes, as well as ensuring the projects are coordinated and aligned with other NEMA projects and workstreams.